Cranbrook, British Columbia: Climate

-Cranbrook features a humid continental climate (Dfb) under the Köppen climate classification.
+Cranbrook features a humid continental climate (Dfb) under the Köppen climate classification with very warm, sunny summer days followed by cool nights, and moderately cold and snowy winters.
 Environment and Climate Change Canada reports Cranbrook as having the most sunshine hours of any BC city at approximately 2190.5 hours annually.
 It is a fairly dry city throughout the year, and when precipitation does fall a good percentage of it will be in the form of snow.
 Environment and Climate Change Canada also states that the city experiences some of the lightest wind speeds year-round, has few foggy days, and has among the highest average barometric pressure of any city in Canada.
-Frost-free days average 110 days, typically occurring between May 26 to September 14.
+Frost-free days average 127 days, typically occurring between May 18 to September 23.
 Mean daily temperatures range from -6.5 C to 19.2 C. However, temperatures can range from -20 C in the winter to 35 C in the summer months.
 Overall, its climate is extremely similar to that of Kelowna, in the nearby Okanagan Valley to the west - especially in regard to precipitation patterns and total monthly accumulation.
 However, Kelowna is significantly warmer throughout all seasons.

 The highest temperature ever recorded in Cranbrook was 40.5 C on August 10, 2018.
 The coldest temperature ever recorded was -41.1 C on January 19, 1958.